Innovation Funding & FAST Program

 Step 4: Apply for Additional Funding (Phase II)

-You can apply for additional follow-on funding from federal agencies to reserach and develop your innovation.
+You can apply for additional follow-on funding from federal agencies to research and develop your innovation.
 We will help you with this process as well.
 You can also apply for another $5,000 contract during the application process.

 Step 5: Bring Your Idea to Life